bummbummgarage/bummbummgarage.github.io/modules/case-ii-0.1/index.md

 ![](Bumm-Bumm-Garage-Case-II-0.1-01.jpg)

-Eurorack case that I built for my modular synth drum machine project.
+Eurorack case that I made for my modular synth drum machine project.
 It's built around two pairs of rails with a length of 17.05 inch (43.3 cm).

 ## Details